learn-co-curriculum/react-ts-typescript-features-continued/README.md

 ```

 As with explicitly typing a variable, TypeScript will tell us if any variables typed
-with an interface doesn't respect the definition specified in that interface.
+with an interface don't respect the definition specified in that interface.

 ## Type Alias